joelshepherd/tabliss/README.md

 Much like the project as a whole, the name 'Tab Nine' keeps with the sprit of the original project's name.

 Tabliss is a combination of two words: 'tab' and 'bliss'.
 In a similar way, Tab Nine is a combination of 'Tab' and 'cloud nine'.
 What is 'cloud nine'?
 Well, it's actually another way of saying 'bliss' - rather the saying "I'm on cloud nine" or simply "on cloud nine" is another way of saying 'blissful'.
-[According to The Times](https://www.thetimes.co.uk/article/weather-eye-7ftq5tvd2) <sub><sup>(Pay walled, but relevant info is visible)</sup></sub> the saying comes from an old classification system for clouds - the cumulonimbus was classified as Cloud 9.
+The saying comes from an old classification system for clouds - the cumulonimbus was classified as Cloud 9.

 ## Download